As Amended and Restated Effective December 28, 2012

 NOW, THEREFORE, in consideration of the foregoing and the mutual covenants and promises contained herein, and intending to be bound hereby, the parties agree as follows:

 1. Position.
-The Company hereby agrees to continue the Employees employment and the Employee hereby agrees to continue employment with the Company, as Executive Vice President and Chief Operating Officer.
+The Company hereby agrees to continue the Employees employment and the Employee hereby agrees to continue employment with the Company, as Chairman and Chief Executive Officer.

-2.1 The Employee agrees to assume such duties and responsibilities as may be consistent with the position of Executive Vice President and Chief Operating Officer and as may be assigned to the Employee by the Chief Executive Officer or other management of the Company or by the by-laws of the Company from time to time.
+2.1 The Employee agrees to assume such duties and responsibilities as may be consistent with the position of Chairman and Chief Executive Officer and as may be assigned to the Employee by the Board or by the by-laws of the Company from time to time.
 No change in the duties of the Employee shall in any way diminish the compensation payable to him pursuant to the provisions of Paragraph 4 hereof.

 2.2 The Employee agrees to devote his full time, skill, attention and energies and his best efforts to the performance of his duties under this Agreement, consistent with practices and policies established from time to time by the Company.
 The Employee agrees, in addition to the covenants concerning Non-Competition contained in Paragraph 11, that he shall not engage in any other business activity (including, without limitation, participation by the Employee on any unaffiliated profit or non-profit board of directors) except: (a) upon the prior written notice to and consent of the Board, or (b) solely as an investor in real or personal property, the management of which shall not detract from the performance of his duties hereunder; provided, however, that the engagement by the Employee in any such business activity shall at all times be in conformity with the Companys Code of Ethics, as the same may be amended or supplemented from time to time.
 Notwithstanding anything herein to the contrary, the Employee shall terminate any such activity upon reasonable request by the Company.